 North Carolina has the lowest corporate income tax in the United States

-An education network of universities and community colleges in N.C. supports a future-focused workforce
+An education network of universities and community colleges in N.C. supports customized training for your company

 More than 460,000 total manufacturing workers, largest in the Southeastern U.S.